 On the flip side, the Triumph Hurricane offered rapid acceleration and an exhaust note worthy of its style.
 The bike was one of the quickest classic British motorcycles I’ve ever ridden, and revving the engine created a deep, baritone rumble from those three chrome-plated mufflers.
 The Hurricane became my alter-ego escape.
 When I rode it I wasn’t a professional at a web site, I was a world-class hooligan, with a look and sound to support my short alternate-reality stints.

 I had no intention of ever selling the Hurricane, but the bike’s ongoing tuning challenges and questionable brakes wore me down.
-The killing blow was a tank slapper on the 405 freeway while retiring from a local shop.
+The killing blow was a tank slapper on the 405 freeway while returning from a local shop.
 For a few terrifying seconds I was convinced the bike was going to toss me like a rodeo bull at 60 mph.
 After that I decided to let the bike go and replace it with something less…exciting (and demanding) to ride and keep in tune.

 If I had the space I’d have kept the Triumph X75 Hurricane as a static display, ideally in my house’s entryway.
 Even with all its faults it remains one of the most visually appealing motorcycles ever created.